-All Artificial Intelligence solutions go through a well-defined set of phases from inception and implementation to deployment and continuous improvement.
-It is an iterative process that can involve several cycles before the solution converges to a finalised pipeline infrastructure.
-This use case landing page and its collection of sub-landing pages aim at providing a set of reusable blueprints that can be utilised in each of the various phases of the AI lifecycle.
-The Artificial Intelligence pipeline is a sequence of technical phases that will take an AI project from the early data acquisition phase all the way up-to production inference.
+Regardless of the architecture, all Artificial Intelligence solutions go through a well-defined set of phases from inception and implementation to deployment and continuous improvement.
+It is an iterative process that can involve several cycles before the final Artificial Intelligence pipeline structure, the sequence of technical phases that will take an AI project from inception to production inference.
+The AI pipeline is an integral part of the wider AI project lifecycle.
+We separate the AI pipeline space into three main phases that follow business understanding and the overarching MLOps.

 Business understanding